Optimizing your Sales Cycle through Opportunities¶

 whether you want to add this lead to an existing opportunity (merge).

 OpenERP shows the title of the opportunity (taken from the lead description) and the partner.
+Make sure to enter the estimated revenue and the success rate (probability) of converting to a sales.

 Adapting OpenERP to your Sales Organization¶